davenaylor/postie/readme.txt

 It is also possible to turn the WordPress cron off.
 Please make sure something like `define('DISABLE_WP_CRON', true);` is not in your wp-config.php file.
 == Upgrade Notice ==

-* Attachments are now processed in the order they were attached.
-* All script, style and body tags are stripped from html emails.
+= 1.4.18 =
-* Many method names have been changed as of 1.4.18.
+Many method names have been changed.
 Any custom filters may need to be updated.

+= 1.4.10 =
+All script, style and body tags are stripped from html emails.

+= 1.4.6 =
+Attachments are now processed in the order they were attached.

 == CHANGELOG ==
 = 1.4.23 (2013.01.10) =